-The theme papers will provide an evaluation of priority issues.
+The theme papers will provide an evaluation of priority issues (as determined by the Council and/or Working Group).
 The intention is that the theme papers can be regularly updated at a time interval appropriate for each issue, without having to update the rest of the SOER.
 This complements the incremental approach for indicator development that is currently being taken by ESIP (Mills 2006).
 The titles for theme papers will need to be decided by the Working Group.